Learning-Based Video Coding with Joint Deep Compression and Enhancement: Experiments

+\textbf{Contributions of cross-path sematic feature embedding.} In Figure \ref{fig:dpeg}, we design the DPEG network with the sematic features $F_{t,1} \in R^{H \times W \times C}, F_{t,2} \in R^{\frac{H}{2} \times \frac{W}{2} \times C}, F_{t,3} \in R^{\frac{H}{4} \times \frac{W}{4} \times 2C}$ that are fed from $\alpha$-path to $\beta$-path.
+To investigate the impact of this cross-path sematic feature embedding, we compare our JCEVC encoder with its reduced version without these cross-path sematic features and summarize the RD performances in Figure \ref{fig:ablationcrosspath}, where the results are obtained by averaging the RD performances of all Class D sequences.
+Compared with x265 LDP very fast, the BDBR values of the two settings are -34.26\% and -44.72\%, respectively.
+It can be easily concluded that the cross-path features $F_{t,1}, F_{t,2}, F_{t,3}$ contributes to the final coding performance.

-\textbf{Contributions of DPEG networks in PQE.} Figure \ref{fig:pqe} utilizes two DPEG networks to enhance $\tilde x_t^r$ and $\tilde x_{t-1}^{'}$ as $\tilde x_{t,E}^r$ and $\tilde x_{t-1,E}^{'}$, respectively.
+\textbf{Contributions of DPEG networks in PQE.} The PQE module utilizes two DPEG networks to enhance $\tilde x_t^r$ and $\tilde x_{t-1}^{'}$ as $\tilde x_{t,E}^r$ and $\tilde x_{t-1,E}^{'}$, respectively.
 Then, it applies a weighted sum of $\tilde x_t^r$, $\tilde x_{t,E}^r$ and $\tilde x_{t-1,E}^{'}$ to obtain the final reconstruction $\hat x_t$.
-Figure \ref{fig:ablationpqe} shows the average PSNR values of these pictures.
+Figure \ref{fig:ablationpqe} shows the results of these pictures by averaging the 1$\sim$7-th frames of all Class D sequences.
 Obviously, each DPEG network contributes to the final performance.
-With a weighted fusion of all enhanced pictures, the finally reconstructed frame $\hat x_t$ is of a high visual quality in terms of PSNR.
-Therefore, it is reasonable to apply two DPEG networks in the PQE module of DGVC.
+With a weighted fusion, the finally reconstructed frame $\hat x_t$ is of a high visual quality in terms of PSNR.
+Therefore, it is reasonable to apply two DPEG networks in the PQE module of JCEVC.

+\textbf{Effectiveness of loss functions.} The JCEVC adopts GAN loss and MSE loss in MC and PQE modules, respectively.
+With different loss functions, {\it e.g.}, MSE loss for MC, or GAN loss for PQE, the JCEVC achieves inferior RD performances, which can be seen in Figure \ref{fig:ablationloss}.
+As discussed in Section 3.4, the joint training allows a higher $D$ in MC and further minimize it in PQE module.
+These different distortion constraints might be located in the attainable and unattainable regions of the perception-distortion tradeoff \cite{BlauY:CVPR18}, respectively.
+This can be taken as a plausible explanation that we should use different loss functions in different modules.